simplylu/namespotter/README.md

 > Steamcommunity.com is a social hub integrated with the Steam gaming platform, enabling gamers to connect, share content, join communities, and engage in discussions related to gaming and game development.
 ### steemit
 > Steemit.com is a blockchain-based social media platform where users can create, curate, and engage with content, earning cryptocurrency rewards for their contributions.
+### substack
+> Substack.com is a newsletter platform that empowers writers and journalists to publish and monetize their content directly, fostering a direct connection with their audience and providing a subscription-based model for readers.
 ### tiktok
 > TikTok.com is a highly engaging video-sharing platform known for its short-form and creative content, where users can create, discover, and share entertaining videos across a wide range of topics and trends.
 ### trakttv